 Floor Target Ceiling

-Non-GAAP EPS \$(0.04) \$0.00 \$0.08
+Adjusted EBITDA (in millions) \$28 \$32 \$40

-Percent attainment of Non-GAAP EPS of Target Bonus Amount 0% 100% 300%
+Percent attainment of Adjusted EBITDA component of the Target Bonus Amount

+0% 100% 300%

-For the one non-financial component, the participating executive could earn up to an additional 10% of his target bonus amount based on our NPS for fiscal 2017.
-The participant's Target Bonus Amount will be increased 2% for every 1 point increase in the 2017 NPS over an NPS of 40, up to a maximum of 10%.
+For the non-delivery revenue component, the participating executive could earn up to an additional 10% of his target bonus amount based on our strategic initiatives revenue for fiscal 2019.
+The participant's Target Bonus Amount will be increased 1% for every \$1 million of non-delivery revenue over \$40.9 million, up to a maximum of 10%.
 The Compensation Committee was responsible for determination of the attainment, or level of attainment, of the non-financial component and any over achievement thereof.

-The table below illustrates the minimum, target, and maximum bonus amounts potentially payable to our named executive officers under the 2017 Management Bonus Plan:
+The table below illustrates the minimum, target, and maximum bonus amounts potentially payable to our named executive officers under the 2019 Management Bonus Plan:

-2017 Management Bonus Plan
+2019 Management Bonus Plan

-Name Minimum Target Maximum
+Name Minimum Target Maximu

-Robert Lento \$ 0 408,000 856,800
+Robert Lento \$ 0 465,000 976,500

-Sajid Malhotra 0 230,000 483,000
+Sajid Malhotra 0 245,000 514,500

-George Vonderhaar 0 207,200 435,120
+Thomas Marth 0 225,000 472,500

-Michael DiSanto 0 158,100 332,010
+Michael DiSanto 0 177,000 371,700

-Kurt Silverman 0 147,500 309,750
+Kurt Silverman 0 170,000 357,000

-The Compensation Committee believed that these targets presented achievable goals, but were not necessarily certain, and achievement depended upon successful execution of our business plan.
+At the time that the 2019 Management Bonus Plan was developed, the Compensation Committee believed that these targets presented achievable goals, but were not necessarily certain, and achievement depended upon successful execution of our business plan.
 Bonuses are reviewed and approved by the Compensation Committee, which determined the performance and operational criteria necessary for award of such bonuses.
-The actual bonus amount earned by each participating executive was determined by the Compensation Committee based upon attainment of the performance criteria after our 2017 financial results were reviewed and approved by the Audit Committee of the Board.
-Although the Compensation Committee has the authority to exercise discretion in awarding bonus payment, such discretion was not exercised with respect to the named executive officers, and the fiscal 2017 bonus amounts were awarded based solely upon the performance criteria formula described above.
-Applying the formula described herein to our 2017 financial performance, the Compensation Committee determined that this resulted in a payout of 210% of the total target amount for the 2017 Management Bonus Plan.
-Accordingly, the Compensation Committee authorized and approved a payment of annual cash bonuses to the 2017 Management Bonus Plan participants, including our principal executive officer, principal financial officer and other named executive officers.
+The actual bonus amount earned by each participating executive was determined by the Compensation Committee based upon attainment of the performance criteria after our 2019 financial results were reviewed and approved by the Audit Committee of the Board.
+Applying the formula described herein to our 2019 financial performance, the Compensation Committee determined that this would have resulted in a payout of approximately 10% of the total target amount for the 2019 Management Bonus Plan.
+However, the Compensation Committee acknowledged that despite Limelight's performance under the 2019 Management Bonus Plan.
+Limelight achieved strong financial performance in the second half of 2019, record revenue and revenue growth rates in the fourth quarter, important operational metrics, and it increased shareholder value throughout fiscal 2019.
+The Compensation Committee determined that it was in the best interests of Limelight and the stockholders to exercise discretion within its authority in awarding bonus payment with respect to all 2019 Management Bonus Plan participants at up to 50% of target.
+Payouts would consist of the bonus paid in fully-vested restricted stock units in two installments following the release of the financial results for the first and second quarter of 2020.
+Participants included Limelight's principal executive officer, principal financial officer, and the other named executive officers.

+Accordingly, the Compensation Committee authorized and approved a payment of annual bonuses to the 2019 Management Bonus Plan participants, including our named executive officers.
 Messrs.
-Lento, Malhotra, Vonderhaar, DiSanto, and Silverman received bonuses of \$856,800, \$483,000, \$435,120, \$332,010, and \$309,750, respectively, which represented approximately 179%, 142%, 155%, 107%, and 105% of their annual base salary in 2017.
+Lento, Malhotra, Marth, DiSanto, and Silverman will receive bonuses of up to \$232,500, \$122,500, \$112,500, \$88,500, and \$85,000, respectively, paid in restricted stock units, which represents approximately 48%, 34%, 45%, 27%, and 28% of their annual base salary in 2019.